abusedmedia/Presenta-WWW/content/blog/the-low-code-image.md

 #### Example 2: Date aware

-In this example, the current date is used to calculate the remaining days till the end of the year, shown both as text and bar as well.
-Tomorrow this banner will update itself automatically:
+In this example, the current date is used to calculate the remaining days till the end of the year, shown both as text and bar size as well. **Tomorrow this banner will update itself automatically**:

 <p class="refreshImgOnClick">
     <img src="https://daily.presenta.workers.dev/zGywhb2oJn:KYIvNqK5p" />